Was Matejko A Painter?

 After gaining independence, the battle at Grunwald gained a significant place in history textbooks, and with it, the painting did as well.
 After the second World War, Grunwald was often compared to a triumph over Nazi ideology.
 The Battle at Grunwald also played a significant part in the propaganda of the communist regime in Poland.

 Simultaneously, however, the work was frequently criticised as an art piece, with comparisons ranging from a bee-hive that got cut open to a slice of head cheese.

 The Battle is also the painting that was most frequently reinterpreted and mocked, and recently, one that inspires numerous memes.
 One of the first mocking interpretations is probably Stanisław Wyspiański’s parodic sketch.
 The Battle is also an element of Edward Krasiński’s famous 1997 piece, as part of which the artist appropriated a life-size copy of the painting, and circumscribed it with his signature blue tape.
 He also added a half-open door to the piece with a photographic self-portrait inside.

 Edward Dwurnik created a new and contemporary version of The Battle, depicting the fight of everyone against everyone.
 The theme of Grunwald was also taken up by Bogna Burska, who juxtaposed all of the available contemporary visualisations of the battle - from digital graphics, through computer games, to historic re-enactments of the battle which are organised annually.

-Stanisław Wyspiański - The Theatre of Interiors - Image Gallery
+Stanisław Wyspiański's Theatre of Interiors – Image Gallery